endless-snowfall/etsy/README.md

 * Empty or null names are not supported.

 # Running the Program:
-There are two scripts available to run the program in the "scripts" folder:
+There are two scripts available to run the program from inside the "scripts" folder:

 | Script | Description |
 | ------ | ----------- |